Present at the Largest Ed-Tech Event in the Northwest!

 - Proposals are reviewed and selected by a volunteer selection committee of NCCE members along with the Conference Program Director.

-- You will be notified by email by September 18th, 2020 if your proposal is selected for the conference.
+- You will be notified by email by mid-November if your proposal is selected for the conference.
 You will then be asked to accept NCCE’s invitation to present.
 Please make sure you have the necessary approvals from your district or organization beforehand.

 All proposals will be carefully reviewed and selected by a committee of NCCE members.